 If you’d like to know more about where transportation costs fit into your retirement plans, use a retirement calculator today.

 The NewRetirement retirement calculator lets you set different tiers or retirement expenses so you can plan a more detailed retirement budget.
 This tool is more like a virtual financial advisor than a simple calculator.

 Need a Lift?

-Independent Transportation Network (ITN) is just one of the many solutions for retirees and older adults who have either transitioned from the driver’s seat to the passenger’s seat, or those who just need a ride every once in awhile to run errands, make appointments or visit nearby family.
+Independent Transportation Network (ITN) is just one of the many solutions for retirees and older adults who have either transitioned from the driver’s seat to the passenger’s seat, or those who just need a ride every once in a while to run errands, make appointments, or visit nearby family.

 The program operates as a membership-based service for people age 60 and older.
-According to ITN website, fares are touted to be more affordable and typically lower than a comparable taxi ride.
+According to ITN’s website, fares are touted to be more affordable and typically lower than a comparable taxi ride.
 The services are available to use 24/7 and no money is exchanged in the vehicle, so no need to worry about tips.

 But if you just need the occasional ride from Point A to B, services like Uber and Lyft can help get you to where you need to be, and for a price tag that’s usually lower than cab fare.
-While the fare costs might differ depending on where you live, a recent report from Business Insider analyzed the mathematical breakdown of how Uber can actually save you money compared to traditional taxis.

 While the cost savings are attractive, an added benefit to using ride-sharing services like Uber is that they allow you the freedom to go-as-you-please without having to subscribe to a membership-based program.
 And you don’t even have to live within a major metropolitan city to use these types of services either, as drivers are also available for suburban trips, too.